 He'd discovered his heritage; financed a bookshop cum coffee shop business; battled a sixty-foot basilisk in the depths of the school, along with the shade of the darkest wizard in living memory; blasted his Headmaster into a wall in King's Cross Station; gone on the run from the law for an entire year; been hit with the killing curse again (and survived, obviously); started a new school; and was a barely a few weeks away from officially being an animagus.

 Not because he wanted to be but because he felt that he owed it to himself and to his mother.
 He knew that if something happened and he hadn't done all that he could, he'd never forgive himself.
 The fact that he was also doing it for his Uncle Vernon, Aunt Petunia and his bullying cousin, Dudley, was something that he was currently ignoring.

 Two weeks ago, that same dark wizard that he'd already banished three times now – once as a fifteen month old, and twice at Hogwarts – had returned.
-Exactly how he'd manage that feat was anyone's guess, although it included the death and decapitation of the Minister of Magic.
+Exactly how he'd managed that feat was anyone's guess, although it had included the death and decapitation of the Minister of Magic.

 And in the first act of terror that Lord Voldemort had orchestrated, he'd sent the Minister's head back with a warning and a threat.
 A threat that named Harry as one of the ones that he would be targeting.
 Along with every friend and family member that he had.